newaeonweb/generator-angm/README.md

 * yo angm:angm-module

-After that you must entre the module name and choose what files you want.
+After that you must entry the module name and choose what files you want.
 The subgenerator will produce the following directory structure:

 ```